leilaceferli/Portfolio-Project-SQL-/README.md

-Link for Covid dataset (for first project):  https://ourworldindata.org/covid-deaths
+Link to Covid dataset (For the first project):  https://ourworldindata.org/covid-deaths